Open-Attestation/open-attestation-cli/README.md

 > In all the guides, we will refer to the CLI as `open-attestation` when running a command.
 That means we will assume the CLI is available in your execution path.
 If it's not the case, you will to change `open-attestation` by the full path to the executable.

+> A configuration folder will be created in the `~/.config/open-attestation/`

 ---

 ## Supported networks